NVZver/car_rental_react/README.md

 1. [done] Implement UI component with basic functionality: autocompletion without calling API.
 2. [done] Make the UI component accessible: screen-readers, keyboard navigation.
 3. [done] Use external API to fetch data for autocompletion.
+4. [done] Add debounce time to reduce the amount of API requests.
-4. [in_progress] Adjust visual part to meet assessment reqeirenments.
+5. [in_progress] Adjust visual part to meet assessment reqeirenments.
-5. [in_progress] Breack down the main component to React components.
+6. [in_progress] Breack down the main component to React components.
-6. [to_do] Cover functionalily with unit-tests
+7. [to_do] Cover functionalily with unit-tests
-7. [to_do] Cover API calling, keyboard navigation with e2e tests
+8. [to_do] Cover API calling, keyboard navigation with e2e tests

 ## Known issues
 1. if you type fast it happens when more than 1 list of suggestions is displayed.
 Fix - #6 from the roadmap